patrick-andrew-jain-taylor/jain-taylor-family-cookbook/_recipes/appetizers/hot-taco-dip.md

 2. Add taco seasoning, according to package.
 3. Spread cream cheese in 13x9 baking dish.
 4. Add a thin layer of salsa.
-5. Add jalapenos to salsa layer.
+5. Add jalapeños to salsa layer.
 6. Add layer of taco/burger mixture.
 7. Top with cheddar cheese.
 8. Bake at 350&deg;F (175&deg;C) for about 15 minutes.